Soyhuce/laravel-embuscade/README.md

 ### Debugging

-You can dump the current state of the ViewExpectation using the `dump` or `dd` methods:
+You can dump the current state of the ViewExpect using the `dump` or `dd` methods:
 ```php
 $this->view('home')->expectView()->in('a')->dump();
 ```